 These results suggest that teachers and counselors should encourage students to make course plans based on interests and ideas for possible careers rather than based on what they believe to be appropriate for boys or girls (Rudisill. , pg.
 324).
 It remains concerning though that despite a dominant public discourse in support of gender equity in science; most participants of this study did not support the equal participation of women in the work domain (Lynch, & Nowosenetz. , 2009).

 These are all problems that still need to not only be discussed but solved; this would suggest that since studies have shown that it begins to be a problem around the middle grades, for various reasons, then that is where the problem solving should start.
-It If it has been shown that females work better in all girl learning environments then why not try this at a local middle school.
+If it has been shown that females work better in all girl learning environments, then why not try this at a local middle school?
 You could have one school as the control school and at another school have the boys and girls separate for both math and science lessons.
 All of the students involved could be given a pre-test and surveys on attitudes towards these topics and at the end be given a posttest and survey to see the results.
-It is my belief that the females that were placed in same sex classrooms will have higher scores and interests in these fields then the females that were kept in traditional mixed classrooms.

 References